- Region: Madrid

 - Towns and villages: Montejo de la Sierra

-The hayedo Montejo beech forest is located on the slopes of the Sierra de Ayllón and is protected as a Natural Site of National Interest.
+The Hayedo Montejo beech forest is located on the slopes of the Sierra de Ayllón and is protected as a Natural Site of National Interest.
 It is a site of Community Importance (SCI) of Alto Lozoya and is also included within the limits of the the Sierra del Rincón Biosphere Reserve.

 The forest represents the remains of the Central European deciduous vegetation in Spain and is one of the most studied in the Iberian Peninsula.
 Extensive research programmes have been under way in the beech forest in recent decades to monitor the evolution of the trees of which there are more than 120,000 and around 40,000 are beech.

-Short promo video for the hayedo Montejo beech forest and Sierra del Rincon biosphere reserve.
+Short promo video for the Hayedo Montejo beech forest and Sierra del Rincon biosphere reserve.

-The hayedo Montejo beech forest is included within the limits of the the Sierra del Rincón Biosphere Reserve.
+The Hayedo Montejo beech forest is included within the limits of the the Sierra del Rincón Biosphere Reserve.
 This short video (in Spanish) shows some of the sceneries, lifestyle and places to visit.

 Among the huge beech trees, with some over 20 meters high, you can also find oak, wild cherry, hazelnut, birch, holly, heather and rowan.
 Some of the iconic beech specimens have even been named such as la Primera (the first), el Trono (the throne), la Ancla the (the anchor) but perhaps the most admired is la Roca (the rock) which is aged at more than 250 years.